mvtab/aurx/README.md

 ```

 Only bash completion is currently available.
-You can set the executable to configure for completion with `--binary-path`.
+You can set the executable to configure for completion with `--executable-name`.

 Be advised package completions are limited by the AUR daily rate limit: 4000 requests per IP per day.